mrjgreen/highcharts-webserver/README.md

 **id**: A unique identifier for the chart.
 If you supply this, we will sha1 encode the supplied value to generate the filename.
 You can supply the same id again and to overwrite the previous version.

-**useraw**: Force the script to use the JSON as given, without trying to correct incorrect quotes.
+**useraw**: Force the script to use the JSON as given, without trying to correct incorrectly quoted JSON keys.

 **scale**: Default 2.5.
 To set the zoomFactor of the page rendered by PhantomJS.
 For example, if the chart.width option in the chart configuration is set to 600 and the scale is set to 2, the output raster image will have a pixel width of 1200.
 So this is a convenient way of increasing the resolution without decreasing the font size and line widths in the chart.
 This is ignored if the width parameter is set.